bestia-dev-archived/mem3_game/README.md

 ## Next projects
 vacation
 ## Changelog
-- Only one WorkSpace for the frontend and end backend projects.
+- Only one WorkSpace for the frontend and end backend projects and commons.
 To see how it works.
-- use cargo make (build scripts) to copy the pkg of frontend to the backend folder
+- use cargo make (build scripts) to copy needed files to webfolder.
+This folder can be then copied to some website and works.
 - mem3 RenderComponents have an internal cache for values.
 These are copied/cloned from game_data.
+ANd invalidated accordingly.
 - For the research of different approach to game_data references I opened a new project with minimalistic code.
 https://github.com/LucianoBestia/dodrio_multi_component
 2019-05-19
 - player can choose more than one content: "images, sounds and text"
-- fetch text.json from Rust over WebSocket
+- fetch text.json from Rust asynchronously over WebSocket 2019-05-20
-2019-05-20
 -- re-invite player for different game
 - the server broadcasts only the first "Want to play?".
 All the rest is a private conversation between 2 players.
+- use files as separate modules of the same crate

 ## References
 ### mem3